Dermatology, Eyes, Ears, Nose & Throat, Infection

 Did Jim Flaherty Have To Die?

 Could the life of one of Canada's great Ministers of Finance have been saved by medical treatment?
 You did not have to be a doctor to see the change in his facial appearance and realize he was not well.
 But when he apparently died from a massive heart attack, was he denied a natural remedy that might have saved his life?
 And could his son, who suffered from a disability, have been saved by the same treatment?
 Jim Flaherty developed a rare skin disease called Bullous pemphigoid.
 It's an autoimmune disease in which a person's immune system produces antibodies that attack the body.
-In effect, it's as if soldiers suddenly decided to turn their guns on each other, rather than...Read More
+In effect, it's as if soldiers suddenly decided to turn their guns on each other, rather than on...Read More

 Dermatology, Infection